gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Tactical CTI

-> :bulb: “What signs of compromise should we monitor for right now?”
+> :bulb: "What signs of compromise should we monitor for right now?"

-Tactical CTI focuses on short-term, actionable intelligence about the methods and artifacts used by threat actors — typically expressed as Indicators of Compromise (IOCs) and detection signatures.
+Tactical CTI focuses on short-term, actionable intelligence about the methods and artifacts used by threat actors - typically expressed as Indicators of Compromise (IOCs) and detection signatures.
 Its primary goal is to support detection, alerting and blocking in real-time security operations.

 #### Characteristics

 - Highly granular and focused on machine-consumable artifacts
-- Short-term relevance — IOCs may change frequently or become obsolete quickly
+- Short-term relevance - IOCs may change frequently or become obsolete quickly
 - Strongly supports incident detection and response efforts
 - Often the first layer of defense fed directly into security tools